 St. Mary's Parish Church, sitting lonely in the center of town, was the centerpiece of a Cistercian abbey that stood here a hundred years before the town.
 The Cistercians were French monks who built their abbeys in lonely places, "far from the haunts of man."
 Popular here because they were French and not English, the Cistercians taught locals farming and mussel-gathering techniques.
 Edward moved the monks 12 miles upstream but kept the church for his town.
 Notice the tombstone of a victim of the Battle of Trafalgar just left of the north transept.
 On the other side of the church, a tomb containing seven brothers and sisters is marked "We Are Seven."
 It inspired William Wordsworth to write his poem of the same name.
 The slate tombstones look new even though many are hundreds of years old.
 Pure slate weathers better than marble.

 The tourist information office shares a building with the castle's ticket office and gift shop.
-Since Conwy's train and bus stations are unstaffed, ask at the TI about train or bus schedules for your departure.
-The TI sells books and maps on the area, such as The Ascent of Snowdon.
-The TI also reserves rooms for a fee and makes theater bookings.
-Don't confuse the TI with the tacky "Conwy Visitors Centre," a big gift shop with a goofy little video show near the station.
+Since Conwy's train and bus stations are unstaffed, ask at the tourism office about train or bus schedules for your departure.
+The tourism office sells books and maps on the area, such as The Ascent of Snowdon.
+The tourism office also reserves rooms for a fee and makes theater bookings.
+Don't confuse the actual tourist information office with the tacky "Conwy Visitors Centre," a big gift shop with a goofy little video show near the station.

 Conwy Castle, dramatically situated on a rock overlooking the sea with eight linebacker towers, has an interesting story to tell.
 Built in four years, the castle had a water gate that allowed safe entry for English boats in a land of hostile Welsh.
 Guides wait inside to take you on a one-hour tour.
 If the booth is empty, look for the group and join it.